Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 - checking whether the Group similar mentions option is turned on (this option hides similar mentions, and will only show you one of them)

-Important: keep in mind that you should set up your queries at least 24 hours before you’re planning to create reports so the tool can provide you with more relevant results.
+Important: keep in mind that you should set up your queries at least 24 hours before you’re planning to create reports.
+That way the tool can provide you with more relevant results.

 Managing multiple mentions in the feed

 It’s really simple managing mentions inside Mediatoolkit’s feed.
-This is especially useful when you have a couple of hundred mentions, so managing individual mention one by one would be ridiculous.
+This is especially useful when you have hundreds of mentions, so managing individual mention one by one would be ridiculous.

-If you’re interested only in scrolling through your mentions and filtering them by source, sentiment, date, and so on, you can use Viewer mode.
+If you’re interested only in scrolling through your mentions and filtering them by source, sentiment, date, use Viewer mode.

 On the other hand, if you want to select multiple mentions to remove them, change sentiment, tag, or add to a collection you should use Analyst mode.

-Since recently, you don’t have to manually select mentions and change their sentiment because we introduced the new Automated actions feature.
+Since recently, you don’t have to manually select mentions and change their sentiment.
+We introduced the new Automated actions feature that does this for you.

 Automated actions allow you to set up keywords, websites, and authors that will trigger Automated actions and immediately assign determined sentiment to the mention.
 You can even apply this option to your old mentions that are already in your feed.

 This may come in handy if you find yourself in the middle of a crisis, and a certain term is used over and over again in connection with your situation.
-With Automated actions in place, the tool will automatically tag mentions containing the terms you’ve set up which will help you save time and have all the relevant information in one place.
+With Automated actions in place, the tool will automatically tag mentions containing the terms you’ve set up.
+That will help you save time and have all the relevant information in one place.

 In the tool, you have complete control of your mentions.
 Therefore if you find some mentions irrelevant, you can easily remove them from the feed.